alicht/rspec-testing/README.md

 Unfortunately, we don't live in an ideal world.
 Fortunately, we have the RSpec Testing Framework.

 The [RSpec Testing Framework](http://rspec.info/) is a ruby library designed to allow programmers to describe the behavior and outcomes of their programs in a very natural language similar to the above example.
-Lots of Ruby and Ruby on Rails labs on Learn include RSpec tests.

 Let's learn a bit about RSpec.

 #### Understanding the Test in the `spec` Directory

-If you haven't already, fork this lab and clone it down onto your machine.

 ** Remember, at this point all we want you to be able to do is understand testing at a high level.
 The idea is that labs come with expectations for how your code should behave and you write the code to make those tests pass. **